A Probabilistic Model for Zero-Inflated Count Tensors with Structured Latent Representations: Conclusion

 \section{Conclusion}

-In this paper, we developed a unified probabilistic framework for sparse count tensors with excess zeros.
-The proposed approach integrates a zero-inflated Poisson observation model, low-rank CP tensor decomposition, cluster-specific latent embeddings to capture heterogeneity, and functional smoothing along ordered modes.
-This integration provides a flexible framework for addressing key challenges in modern multiway count data.
+In this paper, we proposed \texttt{ZITS}, a unified probabilistic framework for analyzing zero-inflated count tensors with latent heterogeneity and smooth structure. \texttt{ZITS} combines a zero-inflated Poisson likelihood, coupled low-rank tensor decomposition, cluster-specific latent embeddings, and spline-based smoothing within a unified estimation framework.
+This formulation enables simultaneous modeling of excess zeros, latent low-dimensional structure, and heterogeneous populations in sparse tensor-valued count data.

-We develop a Bayes-optimal classifier for distinguishing structural from technical zeros, enabling principled inference on zero inflation and uncertainty quantification.
-We establish identifiability of the model parameters and derive consistency rates for the proposed estimators.
-Simulation studies and analyses of single-cell Hi-C data demonstrate improved performance in signal recovery, zero detection, and latent structure inference compared to existing methods.
+Beyond estimation, we develop a Bayes-optimal classifier for distinguishing structural and technical zeros, providing a principled approach to false-zero detection and imputation.
+We establish identifiability of the proposed model, derive concentration inequalities for zero-inflated Poisson random variables, and prove consistency of the proposed likelihood estimator.
+Through extensive simulation studies and analysis of single-cell Hi-C data, we demonstrate that \texttt{ZITS} improves parameter estimation, false-zero detection and cell-type separation compared with existing approaches.

-Although motivated by chromatin contact data, the proposed framework extends naturally to other multiway count data with zero inflation, heterogeneity, and smooth structure, such as ecological data indexed by species, location, time, and environmental conditions.
+Although motivated by single-cell Hi-C analysis, the proposed framework is broadly applicable to other zero-inflated multiway count data exhibiting latent heterogeneity and smooth structure, including applications in genomics, ecology, and recommender systems.

-Several directions remain for future work.
-First, while heterogeneity is currently captured via latent embeddings and post hoc clustering, a more principled approach would model cluster membership directly through mixture models for tensor-valued data, enabling explicit probabilistic characterization of subpopulations.
-Second, scaling the method to ultra-high-dimensional settings such as high-resolution Hi-C data may require distributed optimization and parallel computation.
-Finally, extending the framework to higher-order tensors and developing data-driven procedures for selecting model complexity, such as the number of latent factors, are important directions for future investigation.